Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 \subsubsection{Test functions and tilted dynamics}

-In the breakthrough paper \cite{Kipnis1989}, a very powerful method was introduced to study large deviations for interacting particle systems.
-It relies on the introduction of suitable tilted dynamics.
+In the breakthrough paper~\cite{Kipnis1989}, a powerful method was introduced to study large deviations for interacting particle systems.
+As a basic ingredient, it relies on the introduction of suitable tilted dynamics.
 In our case, these dynamics are defined as follows.
 Consider the following set $\C$ of test functions:

 In~\eqref{eq_def_ensemble_test_functions}, the subscript $c$ means compactly supported.
 We will frequently write $G_t$ for the function $x\in\R^2\mapsto G(t,x)$, for $t\geq 0$.
 For $H\in\C$, define another (time-inhomogeneous) Markov chain with generator $N^2\lcal_{\beta,H}$ by modifying the jump rates as follows.
-If $\gamma\in \Omega$, recall that $\Gamma$ stands for the droplet associated with $\gamma$, and let:
+If $\gamma\in \Omega$, recall that $\Gamma$ stands for the droplet associated with $\gamma$ and let: